alphagov/paas-docker-cloudfoundry-tools/spruce/README.md

 Installs [spruce](https://github.com/geofffranks/spruce).

-It uses a go alpine linux image as base to be able to compile go and keep a small image size.
+It uses alpine linux image as base and deploys statically compiled spruce release which runs directly.

 ## Requirements
 Spruce processes manifest files.
 To make them available to spruce inside the container, they must be mounted via one or several volumes.